stackrox/stackrox/scanner/decisions/0001-scannerv4-apis.md

 ScannerV4 will offer modes of operation [akin to Clair's deployment models](https://quay.github.io/clair/howto/deployment.html).
 Each mode will implement different gRPC services, reflecting the underlying separation between ClairCore's [libindex](https://pkg.go.dev/github.com/quay/claircore/libindex#Libindex) and [libvuln](https://pkg.go.dev/github.com/quay/claircore/libvuln#Libvuln).
 They will be named "indexer" and "matcher".
 Both modes can be enabled concurrently.

 ScannerV4 will use "index reports" and "vulnerability reports" data models, similar to ClairCore's.
-Both types will link to a "scannable resource" (e.g., a container image) using a "hash_id" managed by the clients.
-It uniquely identifies the resource's manifest.
+Both types will link to a "scannable resource" (e.g., a container image) using an ID created by Central.
+This is a string that uniquely identifies the resource's manifest.
+To avoid conflicts between different resources, and allow changes to how the IDs are generated, Central will namespace them with `/v1/<resource>/`.
+Initially, `/v1/containerimage/<image-digest>` will be supported for container images.

+Index Reports are persisted, and their lifecycle is managed by Scanner.
+Central and Sensor create reports on demand.
+Scanner is responsible for deleting least-recently used reports.

 ScannerV4 will replace ScannerV2 as the container image scanner in Central.
 A new image integration for ScannerV4 will be created and replace ScannerV2's integration (type "clarify"), activated by the feature flag: `ROX_SCANNER_V4_ENABLED`.
 The "clarify" type will continue to be used for orchestrator and node scanning.